Official Personnel Folders (OPF), Archival Holdings and Access

 Some records may be subject to an $0.80/page fee with $20 minimum if the record applies to multiple individuals I.E. if a record pertains to multiple persons such as a Postmaster Brief.

-Please note: the following information, regarding access, pertains only to records of former Federal civil servants whose employment ended before 1952.
-To access records of civil servants whose employment ended after 1951, click Official Personnel Folders (OPF), Federal (non-archival) Holdings and Access.
+Please note: the above information, regarding access, pertains only to records of former Federal civil servants whose employment ended before 1952.
+To access records of civil servants whose employment ended after 1951, CONTACT THE NATIONAL PERSONNEL RECORD CENTER-CIVILIAN PERSONNEL RECORDS click Official Personnel Folders (OPF), Federal (non-archival) Holdings and Access.